 The OECD definition specifically excludes “laboratory note books, preliminary analyses, drafts of scientific papers, plans for future research, peer reviews, or personal communications with colleagues or physical objects (e.g. laboratory samples, strains of bacteria and test animals such as mice).”

 Research data management is about organising data at all stages of your research lifecycle, from acquisition through to dissemination.
 By effectively managing your research data, you can facilitate its use now and by other researchers – and their computer systems – in future.
 Increasingly, funding bodies require the submission of a data management plan to ensure that data can be preserved and shared.

-UCT’s policy on research data management (accessible here) provides guidelines and principles to ensure best practice in data management.
+UCT’s policy on research data management (accessible via the UCT policies page) provides guidelines and principles to ensure best practice in data management.
 A data management plan (DMP), which outlines how your data will be handled both during the research project and after the project is completed, may be a requirement specified by funders of both research and scholarships or bursaries.
 A DMP should be completed before you begin collecting, storing, describing or analysing data.
 UCT offers support for researchers preparing and writing their DMPs via DMPOnline.

 For more information on intellectual property see the website for Research Contracts and Innovation.